Everything You Need To Know About Exposed Aggregate Concrete Driveways

 Exposed Aggregate Concrete Driveways And Their Advantages

 To get your own Exposed Aggregate driveway can be achieved by pouring concrete and simply taking out the external layer of cement paste to display the decorative coarse aggregate which was batched into the concrete mix or it was seeded onto the concrete surface itself.
 Due to its strength to withstand the elements and great traction, having an exposed concrete driveway is perfect for the majority of flat surfaces where foot and vehicular traffic passes.
-Some of the other surfaces applicable to Exposed Aggregate are; sidewalks, walkways, patio, pool decks and plazas.
+Some of the other surfaces applicable to Exposed Aggregate are; sidewalks, walkways, patio, pool decks, and plazas.

 An exposed aggregate concrete driveway may nearly be compared to any piece of granite or marble made better with some polishing: that dull, simple surface will be stripped off to show the special quality of surface that is underneath.
 In terms of concrete, this quality of appearance is in the shape of the decorative aggregate, from natural materials or artificially produced.

 Now for a Short Background On Exposed Aggregate Surfacing.
 The decorative methods of creating Exposed Aggregate driveways and other surfaces started way back in the 1900’s.
-Many years prior to pattern stamping, decorative overlays and stenciling became more popular, although this technique is not in anyway out of the picture.
+Many years prior to pattern stamping, decorative overlays and stenciling became more popular, although this technique is not in any way out of the picture.
 An exposed aggregate driveway finish provides many advantages.
 In fact, a lot of modern contractors are discovering creative ways to work exposed aggregate to improved designs and finishes.

 Having an Exposed Aggregate surface is also feasible on walls of concrete and also tilt-up panels.
-Such vertical uses are; decorative retaining walls, architectural building facades and sound barrier walls.
+Such vertical uses are; decorative retaining walls, architectural building facades, and sound barrier walls.

 The Benefits of Exposed Aggregate Driveways

-When you have an exposed aggregate driveway or other finish, this will help one attain great effects with sensible cost since only a little additional materials apart from the decorative aggregate and equipment besides the essential finishing equipment, are needed.
+When you have an exposed aggregate driveway or other finish, this will help one attain great effects with the sensible cost since only a little additional materials apart from the decorative aggregate and equipment besides the essential finishing equipment, are needed.
 Listed below are some other great benefits of an exposed aggregate driveway and other Exposed Aggregate surfaces:

-1. All essential methods are basic enough for well trained finishers to easily specialize in.
+1. All essential methods are basic enough for well-trained finishers to easily specialize in.